David Morrissey: Early life

 David Mark Joseph Morrissey was born in the Kensington area of Liverpool on 21 June 1964, the son of Littlewoods employee Joan and cobbler Joe Morrissey.
 He has two older brothers named Tony and Paul, and an older sister named Karen.
 The family lived at 45 Seldon Street in Kensington.
-Decades later, as part of National Museums Liverpool's Eight Hundred Lives project, Morrissey wrote that the house had been in his family since at least 1900.
-His grandmother had been married there and his mother was born there.
+Decades later, as part of National Museums Liverpool's Eight Hundred Lives project, Morrissey wrote that the house had been in his family since at least 1900; his grandmother had been married there and his mother was born there.
 In 1971, the family moved to a larger and more modern house on the new estates at Knotty Ash, while Seldon Street was later demolished.

 Morrissey was greatly interested in film, television, and Gene Kelly musicals as a child.
 He decided to become an actor after seeing a broadcast of Kes on television.
 At St Margaret Mary's Primary School, he was encouraged by a teacher named Miss Keller, who cast him as the Scarecrow in a school production of The Wonderful Wizard of Oz when he was 11 years old.
 Keller left the school soon after, leaving him without encouragement.
 His secondary school, De La Salle School, had no drama classes and made him think that the fear of bullying often dissuaded pupils from participating in lessons.
 On the advice of a cousin, he joined the Everyman Youth Theatre.
 For the first couple of weeks, he was quite shy and did not join in with the workshops.
 When he eventually participated, he ended up appearing in their production of Fighting Chance, a play about the 1981 riots in Liverpool.

 By the age of 14, Morrissey was one of two youth theatre members who sat on the board of the Everyman Theatre.
-His contemporaries included Cathy Tyson, brothers Mark and Stephen McGann, and Ian Hart, the latter being his friend since they were both five years old.
+His contemporaries included Cathy Tyson, brothers Mark and Stephen McGann, and Ian Hart, the last being his friend since they were both five years old.
 He became friends with the McGann brothers and they introduced him to their brother Paul, who was on a break from his studies at the Royal Academy of Dramatic Art (RADA).
-When Morrissey was 15 years old, his father developed a terminal blood disorder.
-He was ill for some time and eventually died of a haemorrhage at the age of 54 in the family home.
-After leaving school at the age of 16, Morrissey joined a Wolverhampton theatre company, where he worked on sets and costumes.
+When he was 15 years old, his father developed a terminal blood disorder, and was ill for some time before dying of a haemorrhage at the age of 54 in the family home.
+After leaving school at the age of 16, Morrissey moved to Wolverhampton to join a theatre company there, where he worked on sets and costumes.